What to pack for your Safari

-Comprehensive Safari Packing List & Safari Advice - for just about all safaris: Why do we spend so much time thinking through and creating our safari packing lists to ensure they are the best out there?
+⊙ This safari packing list has been a decade in the making and has been made by our safari packing list experts to ensure that you pack the correct safari clothing and gear for just about all types of safaris: game drive safaris, walking safaris, canoe or paddling safaris, horse safaris, gorilla safaris, and mountain trekking safaris.
 In a sentence: we are dedicated to ensuring that you have the most incredible time on safari and packing the right safari clothing, safari luggage, safari binoculars, and all the other important safari accessories is key to this.

-As a general introduction to the safari experience, most safaris start early in the morning and will be on open safari vehicles with little protection from wind and rain.
-Therefore, the rule of thumb is to dress in layers for all activities.
-For more in-depth information on what to pack for your safari and why, we recommend that you read through our safari clothing advice, safari luggage advice, safari binocular advice, and our safari accessories advice pages.
+⊙ As a general introduction to the safari experience, most safaris start early in the morning and will be on open safari vehicles with little protection from wind and rain.
+The rule of thumb is to dress in layers for all activities.
+For more in-depth information on what to pack for your safari - and why - we recommend that you read through our safari clothing advice, safari luggage advice, safari binocular advice, and our safari accessories advice pages.

-To find out what our experts have to say about each item we recommend that you pack, please simply click on "more info."
-We have also included accessories you may need for add-on safari activities such as gorilla safaris on this page under "other essentials to not forget," plus everything else you will need to remember to pack in your bag.
+⊙ To find out what our experts have to say about each recommended item, please simply click on "more info" and following the advice link.
+We have also included accessories you may need for add-on safari activities such as gorilla safaris, plus everything else you will need to remember to pack in your bag.

-Please also read our "top tips" section for handy insider information on the guidelines for packing for a safari and visit our expert advice pages too.
+⊙ Please also read our guidelines for packing for a safari by visiting our expert safari packing advice pages too.

 When packing for your safari, select safari clothing which offers some or all of the following six key travel garment technologies: